 When you have no kids, it can be easy to find yourself at the office for long hours, and at the beck and call of your management on evenings and weekends.
 Start slowly but deliberately setting boundaries now.
 Instead of saying yes to every meeting at any time, try instead countering with, “How about this time or that time?” which are within your stated work time boundaries.
 Give options, be flexible, and start protecting the time that you’ve allotted for yourself.

-Even if your job is everything to you and you LOVE it, your priorities may change after having a baby.
+Even if your job is everything to you and you love it, your priorities may change after having a baby.
 You may still love your job (and we hope you do!) but that demanding client or dramatic colleague may not seem like quite as big of a deal when you’re trying to take care of a human at home.

-If you’re interviewing for a new role, once you land a position, set boundaries with your time early and often.
+If you’re interviewing for a new job, once you land a position, set boundaries with your time early and often.
 You may feel like you need to do the opposite in a new role, but from the get-go, keep control of your time and your life.
 Ironically, the easiest time to do this is at the beginning of the work engagement, so colleagues know when to expect you to be available, and when is above and beyond the call of duty.

 It’s also important that you recognize and work with other people’s boundaries as well.
 Acknowledge and praise these people, especially if they are in leadership roles.
 These are the examples we want to see more of in work environments.
 Reasonable boundaries are a great thing and you become an even better employee when you have them.

-2. Investigate company culture around working mothers
+2. Investigate company culture around working motherhood

 Look around now.
 Are there lots of working mothers or parents around your workplace?
-If not, this can be a red flag OR an opportunity depending on how you look at it.
+If not, this can be a red flag OR an opportunity, depending on how you look at it.

 If there are a good amount of mothers who work there, seek out their guidance now about setting home and work boundaries, insight into local childcare options, and opinions on departments or divisions that are particularly friendly to working parents.
 Ask what’s worked for them as they’ve built their families and continued in their career paths.